xitonix/trubka/README.md

                                  SASL authentication username.
 Will be ignored if --sasl-mechanism is set to none.
   -P, --sasl-password=SASL-PASSWORD
                                  SASL authentication password.
 Will be ignored if --sasl-mechanism is set to none.
+      --sasl-version=v1          SASL handshake version.
+Will be ignored if --sasl-mechanism is set to none.
       --tls                      Enables TLS (Unverified by default).
 Mutual authentication can also be enabled by providing client key and certificate.
       --ca-cert=CA-CERT          Trusted root certificates for verifying the server.
 If not set, Trubka will skip server certificate and domain verification.
       --client-cert=CLIENT-CERT  Client certification file to enable mutual TLS authentication.
 Client key must also be provided.